sebika/musically/README.md

    - fix track sidebar buttons (no more stupid 3000 offset)
    - changed the menu again
    - added note opacity
+   - stipple works only on rectangles WOW ;(

 ## Issues when installing
 If `pygame.mixer` doesn't work: